michalmietlinski/Interview-questions/Front-end/JS/readme.md

 * What date functions do you know?
 * What does getTimezoneOffset do?
 Why do you need getTimezoneOffset()?
 * What is a namespace
+* Explain JS Event loop
+* Explain event bubbling
+* Explain event propagation?
+* What are: Stack, Heap and Queue?
+* When will setTimeout({},0), Promise, and return resolve?
+In what order and why?
+* What is context in JS?

 ### Social media